-We pointed out that the 3.5PN equations of motion, Eqs.~\eqref{acc3PN} or \eqref{eomstruct}\,--\,\eqref{ABcoeff}, are merely 1PN as regards the radiative aspects of the problem, because the radiation reaction force starts at the 2.5PN order.
-A solution would be to extend the precision of the equations of motion so as to include the full relative 3PN or 3.5PN precision into the radiation reaction force, but the equations of motion up to the 5.5PN or 6PN order are beyond the present state-of-the-art.
-The much better alternative solution is to apply the wave-generation formalism described in Part~\ref{part:I}, and to determine by its means the work done by the radiation reaction force directly as a total energy flux at future null infinity.\epubtkFootnote{In addition, the wave generation formalism will provide the waveform itself, see Sections~\ref{sec:polWF} and \ref{sec:sphharm}.} In this approach, we replace the knowledge of the higher-order radiation reaction force by the computation of the total flux $\mathcal{F}$, and we apply the energy balance equation
+We pointed out that the 4PN equations of motion are merely ``1.5PN'' as regards the radiative aspects of the problem, because the radiation reaction force starts at the 2.5PN order.
+Because of this difference between conservative and dissipative (radiation reaction) effects, we stop developing high order PN corrections in the radiation reaction force, and instead apply the gravitational wave-generation formalism described in Sect.~\ref{sec:PNsource}.
+In this approach, the work done by the radiation reaction force is computed as a flux at future null infinity.
+The total energy flux $\mathcal{F}\equiv(\dd\dE/\dd t)^\text{GW}$ drives the evolution of the energy in the system through the flux-balance equation